shrysr/hugo-sr/content/project/course-EdX-harvard-R.md

 date = "2011-02-15"

 # Project title.
-title = "On-line Certificate Course:   EdX HarvardX PH125.1x: Data Science: R Basics"
+title = "EdX HarvardX PH125.1x: Data Science: R Basics"

 # Project summary to display on homepage.
 summary = "The course covered an introduction to using `R` to extract, manipulate and thus analyse data.
 It basically lays the foundations to using `R` in data science."